Percy Rules

 Vehicles:

-- Mushers must ensure that their vehicles are in the finish line vicinity as indicated during the Mushers' Meeting.
+- If mushers have vehicles, they must be in the finish line vicinity as indicated at the Mushers' Meeting.

 -